marshvin/MentorAI/README.md

 ### Prompt Design Strategy

-1. **Personality Definition**:
+1. **Strict Academic Boundaries**:
-   - Establishes a warm, approachable, yet professional personality
+   - Establishes clear limitations on acceptable topics
-   - Balances friendliness with educational focus
+   - Explicitly defines excluded subjects
-   - Creates a comfortable learning environment
+   - Creates a focused learning environment

 2. **Interaction Guidelines**:
-   - Handles both casual and educational conversations naturally
+   - Maintains professional academic tone
-   - Provides clear response patterns for different types of queries
+   - Provides clear protocols for handling non-academic queries
-   - Maintains conversation flow while steering towards learning
+   - Ensures consistent educational focus

-3. **Educational Focus**:
+3. **Comprehensive Subject Coverage**:
-   - Clearly defines supported academic subjects
+   - Details specific academic disciplines
-   - Sets expectations for educational content
+   - Outlines sub-topics within each field
-   - Ensures responses maintain academic value
+   - Clarifies the depth of academic content

 4. **Response Structure**:
-   - Provides specific guidelines for different types of interactions
+   - Enforces academic rigor in all responses
-   - Includes example responses for consistency
+   - Requires inclusion of theoretical frameworks
-   - Emphasizes clear and informative communication
+   - Emphasizes educational terminology and concepts

 ### Implementation Details

 - The system prompt is stored in `backend/app/config/settings.py`
-- It's sent at the start of every conversation with the AI
+- It's applied at the start of every conversation
-- The conversation history is maintained to provide context
+- Conversation history is maintained for context
-- Each response is guided by the prompt's principles
+- Each response adheres to strict academic guidelines

 ### Benefits of This Approach

-- **Natural Interaction**: Users can interact casually while still receiving educational value
+- **Academic Integrity**: Ensures all interactions have educational value
-- **Consistent Personality**: The AI maintains a helpful and educational tone
+- **Clear Boundaries**: Explicitly defines what topics are allowed and excluded
-- **Clear Boundaries**: Educational focus is maintained without being rigid
+- **Consistent Focus**: Maintains unwavering emphasis on formal education
-- **Engaging Learning**: Conversations naturally flow towards educational topics
+- **Quality Control**: Enforces academic rigor in all responses
-- **Adaptive Responses**: The AI can handle various interaction styles while maintaining its educational mission
+- **Structured Learning**: Organizes knowledge into clear academic categories

 ## Technologies Used